-#2 Make it a positive.
-Some people may take the fact that you want to spend time apart as an insult.
+Some people may take the fact that you want to spend time apart in a relationship as an insult.
 But, this doesn’t mean you don’t enjoy your time together or that you need space because they’re bugging you.
 Telling them this will make your time together even better.

-Maybe you would rather watch The Bachelor with your girlfriends rather than your boyfriend who always rolls his eyes.
+Maybe you would rather watch your favorite with your girlfriends rather than your boyfriend who always rolls his eyes.
 Remind him he will have a better time at the game with his friends.
 Compromise is great, but so is time apart.

 Steer clear from complaining about how things have been and instead focus on how you want the future to be.
-[Read: 15 boundaries for a happy love life]
+[Read: How to set boundaries in a relationship – 15 rules for a happy love life]

-#5 Send them this article.
-If you still can’t ease into the idea of telling your partner you want some time apart, send them this article.
+If you still can’t ease into the idea of telling your partner you want some time apart, send them this feature.
 Maybe just say something like, “I came across this article and maybe we spend too much time together?”

 They may have to see it for themselves.